 This course is a study of a representative sample of Shakespeare's comedies, tragedies, and histories, as well as his sonnets.
-Prerequisite: Grade of "C-" or better in EN 200.
+Prerequisite: Grade of "C-" or better in at least one 200-level English course.

 FOREIGN LANGUAGE

 FR 120 Elementary French I (Fall)